About Michael J. Furniss

 Michael recently led a team of 36 earth scientists and fish biologists in writing and publishing: “Water, Climate Change, and Forests”, a high-profile national publication on the intersection of these issues and resources.
 He also recently led a team of 24 earth scientists and specialists in a Pilot Climate Watershed Vulnerability Assessment project, in which a national forest from each of 9 regions in the US produced an Assessment of the vulnerability of water and watershed resources to climate change.
 Michael was a key member of a team that developed a codified set of Best Management Practices for all the National Forests of the US, and a monitoring system to gauge their implementation and effectiveness.

-He is currently a Lecturer in the Environmental Resource Engineering Department of Humboldt State University, Chairman of the Forest Management Committee for the Arcata Community Forest, and a member of the Board of Directors of the Smith River Alliance.
+He is currently a Lecturer in the Environmental Resource Engineering and Forestry Departments at Humboldt State University, Chairman of the Forest Management Committee for the Arcata Community Forest, and a member of the Board of Directors of the Smith River Alliance.

 About MJ Furniss and Associates

 MJ Furniss and Associates has been in business since 2012 and specializes in:

 - Green (natural) burial development.
 Cemetery forestry.
 Conservation burial development.

 - Curriculum development for Universities and professional land management agencies and organizations